-The Data Hub attempts to shore up local journalism across Canada by i) supplying newsrooms with data-driven stories at no cost ii) training student data journalists and iii) providing support for/collaborating with individual journalists and news organizations on data journalism projects.
+The Data Hub attempts to shore up local journalism across Canada by i) supplying newsrooms with data-driven stories at no cost ii) training early-career data journalists and iii) providing support for/collaborating with individual journalists and news organizations on data journalism projects.

 The Data Hub initiative was inspired by the BBC’s Shared Data Unit, which has been generating community coverage since 2017.
 It produces data-based national stories accompanied by “story packages” that provide partner newsrooms with clean data and guidance on how to produce local versions of the story.
 We also drew upon the approach adopted by RADAR News (Reporters and Data and Robots) out of the U.K., which bills itself as the world’s only automated local news agency.
 RADAR says its five journalists have filed more than 400,000 stories since it launched in 2018 with a supporting grant from Google’s Digital News Innovation Fund.
 Its process is to “analyse data, discover its stories and develop a tailored algorithm to generate copy in hours, not days or weeks.”